-- (1) The conditions for the procurement of goods or services through written or verbal quotations are as follows - - (a) Quotations must be obtained from at least three different providers preferably from, but not limited to, providers whose names appear on the list of accredited prospective providers of the Cape Winelands District Municipality, provided that if quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 14(1)(c) and (d) of this Policy; - (b) To the extent feasible, providers must be requested to submit such quotations in writing: - (c) If it is not possible to obtain at least three quotations, the reasons must be recorded and reported quarterly to the Accounting Officer or another official designated by the Accounting Officer; - (d) The Accounting Officer must record the names of the potential providers requested to provide such quotations with their quoted prices; and - (e) If a quotation was submitted verbally, the order may be placed only against written confirmation by the selected provider.
+- (1) The conditions for the procurement of goods or services through written or verbal quotations are as follows - (a) Quotations must be obtained from at least three different providers preferably from, but not limited to, providers whose names appear on the list of accredited prospective providers of the Cape Winelands District Municipality, provided that if quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 14(1)(c) and (d) of this Policy; - (b) To the extent feasible, providers must be requested to submit such quotations in writing; - (c) If it is not possible to obtain at least three quotations, the reasons must be recorded and reported quarterly to the Accounting Officer or another official designated by the Accounting Officer; - (d) The Accounting Officer must record the names of the potential providers requested to provide such quotations with their quoted prices; and - (e) If a quotation was submitted verbally, the order may be placed only against written confirmation by the selected provider. - (f) If a quotation was submitted verbally, the order may be placed only against written confirmation by the selected provider.